system dot gay

 so, a system? #

-We were diagnosed with Dissociative Identity Disorder, a condition often stemming from repeated, severe trauma during childhood that creates two or more distinct personality states, or alters/headmates.
+We were diagnosed with Dissociative Identity Disorder in March 2025 – a condition often stemming from repeated severe trauma during childhood that results in two or more distinct personality states, or headmates/alters.
 There is typically amnesia of portions of childhood, traumatic events, and times other headmates are present.

-This means there's more than one of us sharing one body and life, each with distinct personalities, feelings, orientations, and ways of interacting with the world.
+This means there's more than one of us sharing one body and life, each having unique personalities, feelings, orientations, and ways of interacting with the world.
+We are still in relatively early stages of system work & discovery, so new headmates come around sometimes.

 ✨ Zari they/she